Dealing with Employees Who Always Think They're Right

 Why managers need to do something

 As a manager, it can feel awkward to address performance issues with difficult employees.
 Direct reports who think they are perfect often have a difficult time receiving feedback and constructive criticism, which can hinder their ability to improve and grow in their role.
-However, failing to have these difficult conversations can lead to compounding performance issues and prevent you from fostering a culture of continuous improvement, as the employee in question will likely continue to make the same mistakes.
+However, failing to have these difficult conversations can lead to compounding performance issues, inappropriate behavior and prevent you from fostering a culture of continuous improvement, as the employee in question will likely continue to make the same mistakes.

 How overconfidence can impact the rest of the team